Runner's diet plan

 If you run or jog three to six times per week for any length of time or distance - this is what you need to eat.

 You will need lots of energy.
 Eat about 1.5 hours or more before your run.
 You want plenty of slow-burning carbohydrates, also known as low glycemic index (GI) carbs.
 These will allow you to use the slow-burning energy throughout your run.

-You should consume between 300 and 600 calories before a run (this is highly variable depending upon your body and training intensity); an apple is not enough!
+You should consume between 300 and 600 calories before a run (this is highly variable depending upon your body and training intensity).

 This provides you with slow-burning carbohydrates, as well as some healthy fat, to last you up to an hour or more.